-A guaranteed minimum income is a possibility mentioned earlier, and recent decades enabled formula's refinement.
-Nowadays, many prefer the universal basic income (UBI) wording[8].
-Finland, Switzerland, and the Netherlands had plans to implement a basic income[9].
-Results came out from experiments in Finland and Canada.
+A guaranteed minimum income is a possibility mentioned earlier.
+The formula has refined in recent decades.
+Many prefer to speak today about a universal basic income (UBI)[7].
+Finland, Switzerland, and the Netherlands had plans to implement a basic income[8].
+Last year, there were results coming out from experiments in Finland and Canada.

-The amount granted to all unconditionally varies greatly depending on the proposals.
+The amount that will be granted to all unconditionally varies greatly depending on the proposals.
 Indeed, UBI is an idea that seduces leaders from the entire political spectrum.
 Progressists see the possibility of eliminating poverty, finally.
 But liberals and conservatives are also looking at UBI positively.
 They see it as a way to reduce the massive and inefficient state bureaucracy.
-Another concern of the ruling class is to prevent social turmoil, knowing that profound economic disturbance is in the short-term forecast.
+Another concern of the ruling class is to prevent social turmoil, knowing very well that profound economic disturbance is in the short term forecast.

-Not surprisingly, at this point, the results of UBI experiments did not fully satisfy the majority of observers .
-However, there are more than enough benefits from the past forty years of trials, to implement UBI globally .
+Not surprisingly, at this point, the results of UBI experiments did not fully satisfy the majority of observers[9].
+Although there are more than enough benefits from the past forty years of trials, to implement UBI on a global scale[10].
 Whatever the chosen formula, it must ensure that no one remains below the poverty line.
 That is the minimum objective to be achieved.